zaboople/essay/Software/TheRichDomainModel.md

 We _could_ build a customer simulation engine for testing, with little customer puppets (so to speak) that _do_ things and try to buy stuff from our system.
 We'd need to model customer behavior in our little puppets as realistically as possible, and maybe even hyper-realistically, so that a lot of our customers are criminals, institutional patients, dogs, small children, and so forth, to verify that our system can tolerate any and all abuse.
 But this is a whole different thing, and if you're jealous, maybe you should've taken that job in quality assurance (the job you turned up your nose at).

-## Divide and Conquer Is Just a Heuristic
+## Divide and Conquer is not a Ronco Kitchen Gadget

 It might seem that our King Solomonian strategy of doling out bits and pieces of responsibility to whatever objects happen along consitutes a divide-and-conquer strategy, but divide-and-conquer only works when the separate parties can act with true independence, and this is unlikely when we are implementing a transactional process of *relationally* (as in RDBMS) related steps.
 We'll only end up with a confusing game of hopscotch where we have to chase a process from file to file to file to file to file.